pineapplemachine/sorted-array-type-js/readme.md

 The method is complemented by the `removeLast` and `removeAll` methods.
 Where `remove` removes the first equal value, `removeLast` removes the last equal value.
-`removeAll` removes all equal values and returns them in a new SortedArray.
+`removeAll` removes all equal values.

 There is also an `insertSorted` method, which can be used to efficiently insert the contents of another iterable which is already sorted according